Home Sweet Farport

-“Finally home,” Jake says, glancing around the Gulfside District docks, inhaling deep and smelling the familiar air.
+“Finally home,” Jake says, glancing around the Gulfside District docks, inhaling deep and smelling the familiar salt-air.
 Lungs full, he turns back towards the docked ship and sighs.
 “And we’ve lost Hamfrd.”

 Jake stands on solid ground, together with Elaine and Mathos, looking towards the Sun Vanguard, watching for Hamfrd to emerge.
 The stream of passengers exiting the vessel down the gangplank has virtually dried up and still no sign of the big man.